-SO-300-1 United States History Grade 8
+United States History Grade 8

 Students will study the first part of a two-year program in United States History, focusing on the period from approximately 1763 to the 1800's.
 This program provides opportunities for students to develop an understanding of historical reading skills, chronological reasoning skills, key historical concepts, and content related to the history of our nation.
 There will be a statewide Middle School Social Studies Assessment as part of the Maryland Comprehensive Assessment Program given in grade 8.
 This assessment will cover the content of United States History covered in this course but will also reflect an assessment of skills built throughout a students' middle school studies courses.
+This course includes an embedded student service learning experience.